jebecker94/match_hmda_sellers_and_purchasers/README.md

 ```

 The helper returns two data frames: the first lists each seller alongside its top purchaser relationships, while the second inverts the view to highlight each purchaser's key seller counterparties.【F:scripts/top_counterparty_summary.py†L43-L141】 Adjust `top_n` to control how many partners are retained for each institution and set `include_names=True` to merge institution names (defaults assume the matched table uses the `_s`/`_p` suffixes from `create_matched_file`).【F:scripts/top_counterparty_summary.py†L7-L37】【F:scripts/match_hmda_sellers_purchasers_post2018.py†L1708-L1739】

+## Computing match statistics

+`scripts/match_statistics.py` provides a lightweight summary layer for analysts who prefer to explore match rates in Polars after producing a seller–purchaser crosswalk.
+Load your originations, purchases, and linkage tables (each as a Polars `DataFrame`) and call `global_match_rates` to obtain overall metrics as well as grouped breakouts by year, lender LEI, loan type, and—when available—purchaser type.【F:scripts/match_statistics.py†L33-L141】 The helper automatically deduplicates multiple purchaser links per origination (keeping the highest `match_score` when present) and returns a dictionary of `DataFrame` objects you can export or chart as needed.【F:scripts/match_statistics.py†L61-L134】

 ## Extending the pipeline